awead/dotfiles/README.md

 ### Terminal

-* 16 pt.
-Inconsolata font
+* Inconsolata [Nerd Font](https://www.nerdfonts.com/font-downloads) needs to be installed manually to support the devicons in neovim.

 ### Disabling Unneeded Services